Skip to main content

 A: Via the Kill Switch feature.

-• When your connection is interrupted, Kill Switch, which is available for users of unlimited version, automatically blocks the device’s access to the Internet until the VPN connection is restored.
-Using Kill Switch eliminates any risks associated with unprotected connection.
-Once the Kaspersky VPN service activates Kill Switch, users are notified about this.
-Users also have the option to de-activate this feature.
+• When your connection is interrupted, Kill Switch, which is available in the unlimited version, automatically blocks the device’s access to the internet until the VPN connection is restored.
+Using Kill Switch eliminates any risks associated with an unprotected connection.
+Kaspersky VPN notifies users when Kill Switch is activated.
+Users have the option to disable this feature.

-• Users of Kaspersky VPN unlimited version can turn on Kill Switch in the settings.
-When Kill Switch is active, data will only be transferred if the VPN is actively protecting the user’s device.
+• In the unlimited version of Kaspersky VPN, users can turn on Kill Switch in the settings.
+When Kill Switch is activated, data is transferred only if the VPN is actively protecting the user’s device.

 Q: Do you share data with government agencies?

-A: We make every effort to ensure that user data is secure.
-We never provide any government organizations or third parties with access to the company’s infrastructure, including data infrastructure.
-We may provide information on such data as well as technical expertise for cybercrime investigations upon request, but no third party can directly or indirectly access our infrastructure or data, and all requests go through mandatory legal verification before being approved, rejected or challenged.
+A: We make every effort to ensure that user data is private.
+We never provide any government organizations or third parties with access to the company’s infrastructure, including its data infrastructure.
+We may provide information about user data as well as technical expertise for cybercrime investigations upon request, but no third party can directly or indirectly access our infrastructure or data, and all requests go through a mandatory legal review before being approved, rejected, or challenged.
 We do this to ensure the security and privacy of our users, as well as to ensure our compliance with applicable laws and regulations.
-If requests do not pass the legal verification, we either reject or challenge such requests.
-Please check our Law Enforcement and Government Requests Report to learn about Kaspersky’s policy in dealing with requests from law enforcement and governments worldwide.
+If requests do not pass the legal review, we either reject or challenge them.
+Please read our Law Enforcement and Government Requests Report to learn about Kaspersky’s policy on dealing with requests from law enforcement and governments worldwide.

 Q: How do you keep your VPN service safe for users?